isomerpages/moe-scgs/_prospective-students/Secondary Admission/Admission Procedures.md

 Students applying for admission will be assess on their English, Mathematics and Science.
 Do note that Physics, Chemistry and Biology will be tested for Science.

 Students seeking admission into SCGS need to complete and submit the **APPLICATION FOR ENTRY FOR SECONDARY SCHOOL** form which can be [downloaded](/files/3__Sch_Application_Form_2024_Edited_Updated_15_Feb_2024.pdf) from this site.

-Important Note:

-Students admitted to schools through the DSA-Sec Exercise and International Students admitted to local schools through AEIS are not eligible for entry through this Admission Test.

-Students who are interested in seeking admission are to send their completed forms and supporting documents to the school by Friday 11 October 2024, 5.00pm.

-The date for the Admission Tests will be confirmed at a later date.

-Details regarding the admission test and test fees will be advised through a separate email.

 **Secondary 1**